manang/internet-drafts/draft-muscariello-hicn-transport-framework.md

 --- abstract

-ICN architectures introduce a location-independent communication model based on request/reply exchanges between a client and a-priori unknown source(s) (ref to RFCs).
-Requests carry an indentifier which is not bound to any specific source and are dynamically routed in a hop-by-hop fashion over one or multiple
+ICN/hICN architectures introduce a location-independent communication model based on request/reply exchanges between a client and one or more a-priori unknown sources (ref to RFCs).
+Requests carry a data indentifier which is not bound to any specific host location, hence unaffected by network mobility.
+They are dynamically routed in a hop-by-hop fashion over one or multiple paths until they are matched by the requested data.
+Data packets follow the reverse path of requests to be conveyed to one or more requesting clients.
+Mobility, Multi-path, Multi-source and Many-to-many communication characterize ICN/hICN transport making it Clearly, the traditional host-to-host transport protocols is not directly applicable.
-Many attempts to define ICN transport protocols for targeted applications (refs to papers) A few attemtps to redefine flow in ICN context, but
-No unified ICN transport framework
+Many attempts to define ICN transport protocols for targeted applications (refs to papers) A few attemtps to redefine flow in ICN context, but no unified ICN transport framework so far.
-Without defining a single transprot protocol we specify here a M4 transport framework suitable for ICN/hICN architectures and illustrate its applicability over relevant use cases.
+Without the ambition to design a specific ICN transport protocol, we specify in this document a M4 transport framework suitable for ICN/hICN architectures and illustrate its applicability over relevant use cases.

-   This document discusses
 --- middle

 # Introduction